CURRENT SEASON

 Shush portrays a group of women that anyone can relate to.
 They are in their 30s, 40s, 50s and 60s, offering a variety of perspectives on how to deal with everyday emotions and how to navigate through the challenges that marriage, age, and relationships bring to their lives.

-Shush will be performed in Theatre Tallahassee Studio Theater, and tickets are available here on the IRT website.
-Most of the play takes place in the living room/kitchen of Breda’s apartment, where the characters move about while chatting and drinking, which makes the space of The Studio perfect for the kind of intimacy that surrounds the characters.
+Shush will be performed at Goodwood's Jubilee Cottage, and tickets are available here on the IRT website.
+Most of the play takes place in the living room/kitchen of Brenda’s apartment, where the characters move about while chatting and drinking, which makes the space of the cottage perfect for the kind of intimacy that surrounds the characters.

 The Director